Seckel syndrome

 Seckel syndrome, or microcephalic primordial dwarfism (also known as bird-headed dwarfism, Harper's syndrome, Virchow–Seckel dwarfism and bird-headed dwarf of Seckel) is an extremely rare congenital nanosomic disorder.
 Inheritance is autosomal recessive.
 It is characterized by intrauterine growth restriction and postnatal dwarfism with a small head, narrow bird-like face with a beak-like nose, large eyes with down-slanting palpebral fissures, receding mandible and intellectual disability.

 A mouse model has been developed.
 This mouse model is characterized by a severe deficiency of ATR protein.
 These mice have high levels of replicative stress and DNA damage.
-Adult Seckel mice display accelerated ageing.
+Adult Seckel mice display accelerated aging.
 These findings are consistent with the DNA damage theory of aging.